tomasjohn/realtime-melown/README.md

 [Melown](https://www.melown.com/index.html) is the 3D map developer's library.
 Within you are able to create virtual geographical environtment at your website.
 This project is about easing the procedure of including real-time data into the created Melown environtment.
 The product of this project is a library (API if u will) written in Javascript.
 Library is using PHP, [JQuery](),  and parameters can be managed with pre-created [AngularJS]() based control panel.
-The foundamental rockt of the library was set in matter of final thesis at Mendel University of Brno.
-And it is not an official product of Melown project.
+The fundamental rock of this project was set in the matter of final thesis at Mendel University of Brno.
+And work it's not an original production of the Melown project.
+Like that in no responsibility should Melown be contacted.

 ### Real-time API tutorial